olegantonyan/mpz/README.md

 ##### AppImage

-Experimental AppImage builds (x86_64 and aarch64) are on the [releases page](https://github.com/olegantonyan/mpz/releases/latest).
+AppImage builds (x86_64 and aarch64) are on the [releases page](https://github.com/olegantonyan/mpz/releases/latest).
 Prefer the native repositories above if your distro is supported.

+##### Flatpak

+Available on Flathub: https://flathub.org/apps/org.mpz_player.mpz.
+Prefer the native repositories above if your distro is supported.

+**NOTE: limited filesystem access** - Flatpak apps are sandboxed.
+Paths within `$HOME`, `/mnt`, `/media`, `/run/media` have full unsandboxed access.
+Paths outside of them can still be added as library folders, but won't refresh automatically when files are added while mpz is running - a limitation of desktop portals.

 #### Windows